Here is a local SEO checklist of tips and ideas to help you successfully optimize your website and reach more local customers.

 So, what are some local SEO requirements that you need to tick to get the ball rolling?

 Well, our detailed local SEO checklist will assist you in making your brand visible to local customers.
+You can discover the top elements from 6 parts below, from things with Google, on-page elements, business directories, customer reviews, content & backlinking, and monitor.

 But before we do that, let’s cover the basics.